raytomely/Rogue-ASCII/README.md

 ## References
-This project have been influenced by the following works , without using them as a reference I would've not been able to complete this project:
+This project have been influenced by the following works , without using them as a reference I would've not been able to complete this project :

 https://github.com/MestreLion/roguepc